Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Conformal tightness of black hole thermodynamics: a general derivation

 In short, as shown throughout this section, {\em the modified metrics do not change the essence of the conformal character or the fundamental thermodynamic results.\/} As a simple illustration of this generalization, let us consider the stringy solution corresponding to a five-dimensional extended-supergravity and non-extremal metric~\cite{stringy_metric,ortin}

-which falls into the class~(\ref{eq:generalized_Schwarzs_metric2}), with the obvious identifications $f = 1 - r_{0}^{2}/r^{2}$, ${C} = F^{-2/3}$, and ${D} = F^{1/3}$ [with $F(r) $ having a finite value dependent on the free parameters related to the three charges and mass].
+which is not of the form~(\ref{eq:RN_metric}), but does fall into the class~(\ref{eq:generalized_Schwarzs_metric2}), with the obvious substitutions $f = 1 - r_{0}^{2}/r^{2}$, ${C} = F^{-2/3}$, and ${D} = F^{1/3}$ [where $F(r) $ has a finite value dependent on the free parameters related to the three charges and mass].
 This model can be further extended to $D$ dimensions~\cite{ortin},

 following the same pattern~(\ref{eq:generalized_Schwarzs_metric2}); and similar considerations could be applied to other geometries.
-The general results derived in this paper not only exhibit the conformal resilience property of the metric but also provide a simple computational framework for the evaluation of all the relevant thermodynamic quantities.
+The results derived in this paper not only exhibit the conformal tightness property of the metric but also provide a simple computational framework for the evaluation of all the relevant thermodynamic quantities.

-\section{Outstanding Issues and Conclusions}
+\section{Outstanding issues and conclusions}

-This paper has presented an array of analytical and scaling arguments that further suggest the fundamental nature of the SO(2,1) conformal symmetry for black hole thermodynamics.
-In essence, even though the angular degrees of freedom directly yield the area scaling of the entropy, it is the conformal nature of the radial degree of freedom that preserves this remarkable holographic scaling.
-Additional steps in this program include verifying the conformal tightness of holographic scaling for higher orders of the heat kernel expansion and additional implications for brick-wall type models.
-In addition, the extension of the metrics of Subsec.~\ref{sec:conformal-resilience_CT} to the case of axisymmetric spacetimes will be discussed elsewhere.
+Our analysis highlights the fundamental nature of the SO(2,1) conformal symmetry for black hole thermodynamics.
+This is substantiated by comprehensive analytical and scaling arguments using a scalar field probe.
+In essence, at first, the angular degrees of freedom appear to yield the Bekenstein-Hawking area scaling~(\ref{eq:holo_entropy}) for the scalar-field contribution to the entropy.
+However, the apparent holographic scaling is preserved {\em if and only if\/} the near-horizon physics is conformal, as revealed by the radial degree of freedom.
+This feature of the thermodynamics is tested by extending the class of metrics and showing the ensuing {\em conformal tightness\/}.
+In this manner, our work extends the scope of~\cite{BH_thermo_CQM,semiclassical_BH_thermo} and \cite{holographic_scaling_I}.

+The program can be further expanded in the followings ways: considering other, non-scalar, fields; verifying the conformal tightness of holographic scaling for higher orders of the heat kernel expansion; extending the class of metrics of subsection~\ref{sec:further-CT_examples} to axisymmetric spacetimes; and finding a deeper physical interpretation of this intriguing conformal symmetry.
+These extensions, which will be discussed elsewhere, are technically relevant.
+In effect, any violations of the area law for particular fields would render the holographic result unlikely.
+In this sense, the verification of this property for a scalar probe is a nontrivial first step.